 The last term vanishes at electroneutral conditions present in the bulk electrolyte outside the EDL.
 The corresponding steady-state thermoelectric potential reads

-From this equation one can deduce that the bulk thermoelectric diffusion potential, equivalent to the Seebeck-effect observed in metals and semi-conductors, should vanish for symmetric, dilute electrolytes, if the (ionic) heats of transport (or equivalently, the intrinsic Soret-coefficients) of each ion species are identical.
+From this equation one can deduce that the bulk thermoelectric diffusion potential, equivalent to the Seebeck effect observed in metals and semi-conductors, should vanish for symmetric, dilute electrolytes, if the (ionic) heats of transport (or equivalently, the intrinsic Soret coefficients) of each ion species are identical.